Animator vs. Animation: Game adaptations

 In 2006, a browser game adaptation titled Animator vs. Animation Game: SE was released for Adobe Flash Player, developed by Charles Yeh.

-On March 26, 2025, a Kickstarter campaign was launched for Animation VERSUS, a fighting game slated for release in June 2028.
-The game is being developed with the help of Muno, who created a Rivals of Aether mod featuring characters from the series.
+On March 26, 2025, a Kickstarter campaign was launched for Animation VERSUS, a fighting game.
+The project's goal of $130,000 was reached in 5 hours.
+The game is currently in development with the help of Muno, who created a Rivals of Aether mod featuring characters from the series.

 Spin-offs

-The series has had multiple spin-offs, under the Animation vs. label, with some of them gaining more views than the original series itself.

 A spinoff called "Animation vs. Minecraft" was uploaded on December 14, 2015.
 The video briefly had the title of the most popular Minecraft video on the internet for a month.
-A companion series, "Animation vs. Minecraft Shorts" (AvM Shorts), which alternates between slice-of-life and serialized storytelling, debuted on November 17, 2017.
-Its fourteenth episode briefly became the most popular Minecraft video on the internet, and it was Becker's most popular video to date.
+It later became a full-blown series, alternating between slice-of-life and serialized storytelling, debuted on November 17, 2017.
+Its fourteenth episode briefly became the most popular Minecraft video on the internet, and it remains Becker's most popular video.

 Another spinoff, "Animation vs. YouTube", featured cameo appearances from numerous YouTubers, including PewDiePie and Markiplier.
-Actual Shorts are shorts formatted for YouTube Shorts, with the name referencing the fact that most episodes in the Animation vs. Minecraft Shorts series are too long to be considered "shorts", with running times of up to thirty minutes.
+Actual Shorts are shorts formatted for YouTube Shorts, with the name referencing the fact that most episodes in the Animation vs. Minecraft "Shorts" series are too long to be considered shorts, with running times of up to thirty minutes.